 How often should I inspect my brake pads?

-It is essential to inspect your brake pads at least once a year, or immediately if you encounter unusual noises or vibrations.
+Inspect brake pads at least once a year, or immediately if you notice unusual noises, reduced braking power, or vibration.
+Routine checks help prevent more serious issues and maintain safety.